TuongDoan/document-processor-pcf/README.md

 That approach works, but **slow**, **inefficient**, and **large tables often stall**.
 It doesn’t have to be like that.

-This **Document Processor PCF** extracts tables locally — in a blink (nah, just kidding 😄) and returns clean JSON you can immediately use in your app or send to downstream Power Automate flows, agents, or other services. ⚙️
+This **Document Processor PCF** extracts tables locally, lightning fast and returns clean JSON you can immediately use in your app or send to downstream Power Automate flows, AI Builder, agents, or other services. ⚙️

 ---